-APT 292 Introduction to Pastoral Ministry (3) M
+APT 292 Theology of Pastoral Ministry (3) M

-This course is an introduction to the practical ministry responsibilities inherent in the role of a pastor.
+Spring This course is an introduction to the practical ministry responsibilities inherent in the role of a pastor.
 Emphasis is given to the normal functions of the pastors in the observance of the ordinances, wedding, counseling, and conflict management.
 Emphasis is also given to challenges confronting contemporary pastors in providing pastoral leadership and care for congregations.
-Prerequisite: APT 193.